torreyma/R-geom-pops/README.md

 # R-geom-pops
 This repo contains demonstration R code for adding population data to an arbitrary geography.
 Say you have created a grid across your study area of a particular size that is meaningful to you.
 But you realize that the data you have should be normalized by population (that is, per-capita).
 So you need the population of each of your grids.
 You can find this by using publicly available population data in raster form.
 (At least down to a certain size.)

 This code sample does this first with Census tracts, to test the method and show that it works.
 And then there is code for doing the same thing with a hex grid.
 Any geography could be used though.

+See comments in the code for instructions.

+## Files
+* Census-tract-population-test.R
+    * Demonstrates how to compare Census population per Census tract to the estimate of the Census tract population from the raster data.
+Then checks the accuracy.
+* hex-grid-population-count.R
+    * Creates a hex grid across the NYC geography (using the Census tract geography already download for convenience), and then adds population to the hexes using the raster population data.

 ## Resources
 * Download Census tracts for your state here: